klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator_readme.md

+# C25K Calendar Creator (PyQt6 GUI Edition)

+**IMPORTANT:**
+- The tool now uses a modern PyQt6 GUI only.
+All legacy CLI and Tkinter code has been removed for clarity and maintainability.
+- All features (plan creation, export, analytics, accessibility) are available via the GUI.
+- User preferences (name, age, weight, accessibility, etc.) are saved to `.c25k_prefs.json` in your home directory and restored automatically.
+- Click "Save Preferences" in the GUI to persist your settings.

+---

 # Couch to 5K ICS Generator

 **DISCLAIMER: This script is for informational purposes only and is NOT a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before starting any new exercise program, especially if you have hypertension or other pre-existing health conditions.
 Use this script at your own risk.
 The author assumes no responsibility for any injury or health issues that may result from using this script.**